Magiczny375/Magiczny375/README.md

 - 👨‍💻 All of my projects are available at here, at GitHub.

-- 💬 Ask me about **PHP, HTML, CSS, Bootstrap, Material UI, Laravel**
+- 💬 Ask me about **PHP, HTML, CSS, Bootstrap, Material UI, Laravel, NGINX, Apache2**

 - 📫 How to reach me **krystian@magicdev.pl**